FieryCod/holy-lambda/README.md

 ❯ bb tasks
 The following tasks are available:

-bucket:create          > Creates a s3 bucket using :bucket-name
-bucket:remove          > Removes a s3 bucket using :bucket-name
+bucket:create          > Creates a s3 stack bucket or the one specified by :name bucket:remove          > Removes a s3 stack bucket or the one specified by :name

 ----------------------------------------------------------------